yaahc/yaahallo.github.io/_posts/2019-04-04-other-operators.md

 bit-field.
 ```

 Pay attention to that bit about value category because that's going to come up more later, but for now let's focus on the comma operator, I hope it reminds you of `;` (not an operator).
 There are two key facts here, first, the entire comma separated series of expressions is itself an expression, whereas a semicolon separated series of expressions is a series of [expression statements][4].
-Both `,` and `;` are similar in that they separate series of expressions, the difference is that one does so by turning them into statements, and the other does so by turning them into an expression that evaluates to the value of the last expression.
+Both `;` and `,` are similar in that they separate series of expressions, the difference is that one does so by turning them into statements, and the other does so by turning them into an expression that evaluates to the value of the last expression.
 The second important fact is that any expression that is wrapped in parentheses is itself considered to be a [primary expression][4].

-So when we say `processWidget((a, b))` it is as if we had said `a; processWidget(b)` (don't quote me on this).
-In this case `a` does nothing, it's an lvalue identifier to a variable, presumably, and the expression evaluates to itself and the value is discarded, literally less than useless, I hope I didn't mislead you with my example (jk I totally hope I confused you).
-So you end up with calling `processWidget` with a single argument `b`'s type, so it's not even calling the same function as the previous example, fun.
+When we say `processWidget((E1, E2))` it's as if we had said `E1; processWidget(E2)` (don't quote me on this).
+There are some differences between this and what actually happens around when the destructors from objects created by E1 would get called but dont worry about that.
+You end up with calling `processWidget` with a single argument `E2`'s type.
+It's not even calling the same function as the previous example, fun.
 But now that we know that the rest should be easy.

-The for loop statement starts with a declaration statement, followed by a boolean expression, followed by a single expression, but we want to do two things in this part of the for loop, so we use the comma operator to let us sneak two expressions in where one is expected, brilliant!
+The for loop statement starts with a declaration statement, followed by a boolean expression, followed by a single expression, but we want to do two things in this part of the for loop, so we use the comma operator to let us sneak two expressions in where one is expected.
+Brilliant!
 This is also the use case pretty much everyone is familiar with.

 The last example is hopefully obvious by now, the declaration is moved outside of the loop, and instead the first section of the for loop contains a comma operator separated list of assignment expressions and the rest is identical to the previous example.

 I think it's worth pointing out that you can implement `operator,` for your own types.
 It's also worth pointing out that there are a ton of ways you can shoot yourself in the foot doing this and that you probably shouldn't ever do it.
 For more information look [here][7] and then [here][8] and maybe even [here][9].

 Another situation where the comma operator sees legitimate use is C++11 constexpr function programming.
 Which has the constraint that it must only contain a single return statement (and a few other things, but what's important is that things like expression statements aren't allowed), so you can use the comma operator to sequentially execute multiple expressions where only one is expected.
 You know what else gets used a lot in constexpr programming for C++11?
 The `conditional operator`!
 Seriously check out the [examples][6] for the documentation on constexpr, it's chock-full of conditional operator expressions.
 And, interestingly but unsurprisingly enough, it's used for the exact same reasons that the comma operator is used!
-Let us explore why~
+Let us explore why.

 ## The Conditional Operator